2019–20 Australian region cyclone season: Tropical Depression

-Tropical Cyclone Mangga
+Tropical Low Mangga

 After being mostly indiscernible for the preceding week, the Madden–Julian Oscillation (MJO) redeveloped over the central equatorial Indian Ocean during mid May, and began to track towards the Maritime Continent.
 The return of an active pulse of the MJO led to an increase in cloudiness and convective activity across the region, and also contributed to the formation of twin cyclones, with the other being Super Cyclonic Storm Amphan in the Bay of Bengal.
 On 19 May, the BOM noted that a low-pressure system centred with a low-pressure trough in the far northwestern part of the basin had developed into an off-season tropical low.
 Situated approximately 790 km southwest of Padang in Sumatra, the system was located within the area of responsibility of TCWC Jakarta.
 Environmental conditions were assessed as favourable for tropical cyclogenesis by Météo-France and the JTWC, with warm sea surface temperatures, low vertical wind shear, sufficient moisture in the mid troposphere, and a good poleward outflow channel.
 Citing these conditions, the JTWC issued a Tropical Cyclone Formation Alert for the system early on 20 May.